spro/torch-seq2seq-intent-parsing/README.md

 Intent parsing framed as human to computer language translation.

-The model uses the seq2seq encoder-decoder model with two decoders: one to decode the intent and argument placeholders (`setState $light.name $light.state`), and one to align input words with slot values.
-Both are RNNs of GRU cells using an attention mechanism over the encoder outputs.
+The model uses the seq2seq encoder-decoder model with two decoders: one to decode the intent and slot placeholders (`setState $light.name $light.state`), and one to align input words with slot values (`$light.name = { 0 0 0 1 1 0 }`).
+Both are RNNs consisting of several GRU cells, and both use an attention mechanism over the encoder outputs.

 ![](https://i.imgur.com/V1ltvhI.png)